Mosul victory in sight -- at a cost

 VBEDs are ISIS' weapon of choice, but the Iraqis are having none of them.
 "If you see a vehicle, assume it's a VBED and hit it!" shouts Major Al-Azawi over the radio.

 The night before, the commander of the Iraqi Army's Ninth Armored Division, Lt.
-Col. Qassim Nazzal, told me in the first 72 hours of the operation, ISIS had used 22 car bombs.
+Gen. Qassim Nazzal, told me in the first 72 hours of the operation, ISIS had used 22 car bombs.

 Most, however, aren't able to reach Iraqi troops.
 On a hilltop across a valley from the Mushairfa neighbourhood, a group of Iraqi officers and American advisers sit on sofas and chairs around a big TV screen.
 They're directing drones over the battle, looking for anything that seems suspicious.